 3. Document your injury

 Once you receive a medical opinion, you can give a full report on your injuries.
 Waiting will allow the adrenaline to die down, and medical experts will help you understand the full extent of your injuries.
-Compile as much information about your accident as possible, and be sure to review all details of your report before signing.
+Compile as much information about your accident as possible, and always review all details of your report before signing.

 4. Contact a Louisiana maritime accident injury attorney

 All injured maritime employees should contact an experienced and knowledgeable maritime lawyer to help them through the process.
-Maritime law is a unique area of the law, and attorneys with direct experience will understand the unique processes and paperwork necessary to receive full compensation.
+Maritime law is a unique area of the law, and attorneys with direct experience will understand the unique processes and paperwork necessary to have the best outcome for your case.

-Contact Maritime Injury Law Firm in New Orleans, Louisiana
+Contact the Maritime Injury Law Firm in New Orleans, Louisiana

-If you’ve been injured in a Gulf Coast maritime accident, then a good maritime lawyer can change your life for the better.
+If you’ve been injured in a Gulf Coast maritime accident, the right lawyer can make all the difference.
 A good attorney won’t rest until you receive the full benefits you are entitled to under maritime law.
-Even if you feel you are drowning in red tape, they are your guide to health and justice.
+Even if you feel you are drowning in red tape, they can guide you through it.